Skip to Main Content

 Accessing the databases

-Access to databases is via the IALS Law Databases page.
+You can access the databases via the IALS Law Databases page.

 On-site access

 Students and academics can access any of the databases while in the library.
-Select the IALS-Lib wireless network, or use one of the library's computers.
+Select the UOL Research Libraries wireless network, or use one of the library's computers.

 To see which databases you can access from off site, go to the Law Databases page, click on 'Offsite access availability' and select your membership category:

-IALS staff, IALS fellows and IALS students have off-site access to almost all the databases, and other academics and students have off-site access to many of them.
-Practitioners and other non-academic readers have no off-site access to subscription-based databases.
+IALS staff, IALS fellows and IALS students have off-site access to almost all databases, and other academics and students have off-site access to many of them.
+Practitioners and other non-academic readers do not have off-site access to subscription-based databases.

-The remote login for Westlaw and Practical Law uses the same ID and password as StudyOnline and the IALS computer network.
+NB Westlaw and Practical Law are different: for remote access to Westlaw and Practical Law, IALS students/staff/fellows should enter their SAS email address and the associated password.
 (Remote access to our Westlaw and Practical Law accounts is for IALS students/staff/fellows only.)

 Lexis 360 and SCC Online require you to register the first time you use them: see our information pages for Lexis 360 and SCC Online.

-i-Law and Le Doctrinal require individual logins: please email the library (ials@sas.ac.uk) to request one if you would like access full text material on i-Law or Le Doctrinal.
+i-Law and Le Doctrinal require individual logins: please email the library (ials@sas.ac.uk) to request a login if you would like access to full-text material on one of these databases.